 Research and Graduate Studies

-Institutes for Transportation Studies (ITS)
+UC Institute of Transportation Studies (ITS)

 With worsening traffic congestion threatening economic growth and quality of life, as well as daunting energy and climate change challenges, California and the nation need new forms of transportation and new ways of thinking about transportation.

-The UC Institutes of Transportation Studies (ITS), a multicampus research unit with branches on four UC campuses, is recognized as the premier center of transportation research in the world.
+The UC Institute of Transportation Studies (ITS), a multicampus research unit with branches on four UC campuses, is recognized as the premier center of transportation research in the world.
 It teams UC researchers from more than 30 disciplines on six UC campuses to address critical state goals in high priority areas such as climate change, urban sustainability and air quality, infrastructure and energy, transportation system performance/optimization, and taxation and finance.

 With these priorities and additional State funding in mind, ITS has developed an ambitious research agenda focused on ten key initiatives: